williamjameshandley/vimteractive/README.md

 In Visual mode, `CTRL-S` sends all currently selected lines to the terminal.

+`ALT-S` sends all lines from the start to the current line.

 ## Extending functionality
 This project is very much in an alpha phase, so if you have any issues that arise on your system, feel free to [contact me](mailto:williamjameshandley@gmail.com).